OreOliciouZ/MotD.md/Space Engineers.md

 * A special "Thank You" position in the donators-list Discord channel for everyone to see

+* A special role and channel visible for only you and your faction which also reflects the 💻faction-game-chat in the Discord

 **For 10.00€ you can purchase the Dark Matter Core Keys:**

 * You'll get 5x Dark Matter Core Keys which will give you the ability to craft the Dark Matter Core